How Medicare Pays

 There is one way that many Medicare enrollees get help covering their Medicare out-of-pocket costs.

-Medigap insurance plans are a form of private health insurance that help supplement your Original Medicare coverage.
-You pay a premium to a private insurance company for enrollment in a Medigap plan, and the Medigap insurance helps pay for certain Medicare out-of-pocket costs including certain deductibles, copayments and coinsurance.
+Medigap insurance plans are a form of private health insurance that helps supplement your Original Medicare coverage.
+You pay a premium to a private insurance company for enrollment in a Medigap plan, and the Medigap insurance helps pay for certain Medicare out-of-pocket costs including certain deductibles, copayments, and coinsurance.

 Next, learn: Medicare Assignment

 Sarah began working in the healthcare industry in 2001, where she worked for many years with elderly Alzheimer and Dementia patients.
 From there she worked as a Group Benefits Administrator with a local healthcare company in the Human Resource Department for a period of 10 years.
 Since then, she has decided to work in the Medicare insurance industry full time and has joined the family business, Ashford Insurance, as a Medicare Insurance Agent.

 Need help?
 Call us for an appointment at (817) 952-3153

 Get In touch

 * A licensed sales agent may call or e-mail as a result of completing the information to discuss Medicare Advantage, Prescription Drug Plans or Medicare Supplement Insurance.